-10 more fun things to do in Huntsville, AL
+10 fun things to do in Huntsville, AL

+Docents offer guided hikes in the Land Trust of North Alabama region.
 On my hike, I learned how to identify spider wort (and other plants), listened for bird calls (but didn’t figure them out — birding needs practice) and learned the history of the region.
-I enjoyed hiking with local experts whose enthusiasm for the area is infectious.
+I enjoyed hiking with local experts whose enthusiasm for the Huntsville, Alabama area is infectious.

 Campus 805’s name comes from its legacy — as a school in the 35805 zip code!
 When school bell rang its last in 2009, the campus stood empty for years.

 In 2014, a private development company purchased the school building and campus to create an entertainment district for the neighborhood.
 The first tenants were Straight to Ale Brewing and Yellowhammer Brewing.
-From there, the project grew and Campus 805 has become exactly what was intended — an entertainment district for local families (and awesome out of towners like me — and you!).
+From there, the project grew and Campus 805 has become exactly what was intended — an entertainment district for families.
+After one visit, you’ll be clamoring to go back to school!

 Don’t the let brewery tenants keep you from bringing the kids.
 Kids are welcome, too.
 And with all the events on campus, you’ll never hear complaints of “I’m bored.”